 Medical certificates, repeat prescriptions, and consultations reviewed by Australian-registered doctors.
-No appointments, no waiting rooms, no phone tag.
-Every request goes to a real GP — not an algorithm.
+No appointments, no waiting rooms.
+Every request goes to a real doctor - not an algorithm.

 At InstantMed, the majority of requests fall into three buckets: a medical certificate for a brief illness, a repeat prescription for a medication you've already been stable on, or a consultation about a new or ongoing symptom.
-Each one is handled by a doctor who reads your history, applies RACGP-aligned clinical reasoning, and either issues what you need or writes back explaining why they can't.
-If they decline, you get a full refund — we would rather lose a fee than issue something that isn't clinically appropriate.
+Each one is handled by a doctor who reads your history, applies documented clinical reasoning, and either issues what you need or writes back explaining why they can't.
+Full refund if the doctor declines.
+We would rather lose a fee than issue something that isn't clinically appropriate.

 The legal framework for seeing a doctor online in Australia is set by the TGA, AHPRA, and the Medical Board.
 Telehealth consultations have been formally recognised since 2011, and the regulatory guidance has tightened substantially since 2022 with the Medical Board's updated telehealth guidelines.
 InstantMed operates entirely within those guidelines: we require identity verification for prescriptions, we block first-contact prescribing of Schedule 8 drugs, and we maintain auditable records of every clinical decision for the full period required by state health records legislation.